patricegamakuoh/openbsw/test/pyTest/README.md

 under `[hw_tester_serial]`.
 Tests with the fixture `hw_tester` will be only be run if `[hw_tester_serial]` is present.

+### Running `pytest` with `--target=s32k312`

+For this option...

+1. Need to have built an image for the `s32k312` target

+    To run tests using the `s32k312` you must first have built the image for that target in its expected default location...
+    ```
+    cmake-build-s32k312/application/app.referenceApp.elf
+    ```

+2. Need an S32K312 development board

+    You need to have the board running, connected via USB to your build machine.

+3. Need to have `can0` set up

+    `target_s32k312.toml` in this directory specifies `can0`
+    as the name of the `SocketCAN` interface to use to communicate with the S32K312 development board, so this is expected be set up for tests involving `CAN` to pass.

+4. Need `pegdbserver_console` up and running

+    You need P&E Micro's version of `gdbserver` running and connected to the board...
+    ```
+    sudo ./pegdbserver_console -startserver -device=NXP_S32K3xx_S32K312F2M0M11
+    ```
+    This allows the `.gdb` scripts referenced by `target_s32k312.toml` to flash the board at the start of `pytest` and to reset the board before each test.

+### Running `pytest` with `--target=s32k344`

+For this option...

+1. Need to have built an image for the `s32k344` target

+    To run tests using the `s32k344` you must first have built the image for that target in its expected default location...
+    ```
+    cmake-build-s32k344/application/app.referenceApp.elf
+    ```

+2. Need an S32K344 development board

+    You need to have the board running, connected via USB to your build machine.

+3. Need to have `can0` set up

+    `target_s32k344.toml` in this directory specifies `can0`
+    as the name of the `SocketCAN` interface to use to communicate with the S32K344 development board, so this is expected be set up for tests involving `CAN` to pass.

+4. Need `pegdbserver_console` up and running

+    You need P&E Micro's version of `gdbserver` running and connected to the board...
+    ```
+    sudo ./pegdbserver_console -startserver -device=NXP_S32K3xx_S32K344F2M0M11
+    ```
+    This allows the `.gdb` scripts referenced by `target_s32k344.toml` to flash the board at the start of `pytest` and to reset the board before each test.

+### Running `pytest` with `--target=s32k312_with_hwtester` or `--target=s32k344_with_hwtester`

+For these options, you need everything set up as for `--target=s32k312` or `--target=s32k344` **and** the S32K3xx board must be set up with an external hardware testing board which has been configured for serial communication in the respective `target_s32k3xx_with_hwtester.toml` under `[hw_tester_serial]`.
+Tests with the fixture `hw_tester` will be only be run if `[hw_tester_serial]` is present.

 ## Examples

 To run all tests for `posix` run...